quartilefour/Winnow/README.md

  The containers, when started using the docker-compose script, use a bridge network gfn_default.
 To start a container outside of docker-compose but still connect to the gfn_default network start the container with the following command

- `docker run --network gfn_default -p 8080:8080 -t cscie599/gs-spring-boot-docker`
+ `docker run --network gfn_default -p <portmappings> -t <container-name> <argument list>`

+ To start the data-downloader container on your local machine
+ 1. First make sure the database container is running by following the instructions above,
- To start the ftpdownloader container on your local machine, create the folder `tmp-docker`, `tmp-docker/extracted`, `tmp-docker/raw` on your local machine and run the following command, please do change the location of the source folder.
+ 2. Create the folder `tmp-docker`, `tmp-docker/extracted`, `tmp-docker/raw` on your local machine.
+ 3. And run the following command, please do change the location of the source and the target folder.

  `docker run --network gfn_default --mount type=bind,source=<path to the folder>/tmp-docker,target=/data gfn_ftpapp.cscie99.com:latest`

- Once the containers are built (or the db and adminer containers are built and you are using the springboot in local development mode, as described below), you can ingest the data in 'test-data' into the database by running http://127.0.0.1:8080/jobLauncher.html

 ## Code Organization
 * code/winnow/ - springboot backend app
 * code/winnow-spark/ - Spark application to perform custom filtering and aggregations over data stored in S3